Jerry Holkins

-Jerry Holkins (born Parkinson on February 6, 1976) is an American writer.
+Jerry Holkins (born Keith Gerald Parkinson on February 6, 1976) is an American writer.
 He is the co-creator and writer of the webcomic Penny Arcade along with its artist Mike Krahulik.
 Holkins sometimes uses the pseudonym "Tycho Brahe", which is also the name of a Penny Arcade character based on Holkins.

 Holkins is a co-founder of PAX (originally called the Penny Arcade Expo) a series of gaming festivals that began in 2004 and has been held around the world.
 He is also a co-founder of Child's Play, a multimillion-dollar charity which organizes toy drives for children's hospitals.

 Holkins, along with Krahulik, was included in the Time 100 for 2010.

 Early life

 Holkins was born in Auburn, Washington and grew up at least partly in Spokane, Washington.
 He met future collaborator Mike Krahulik at Mead High School, Spokane in 1993 or 1994 through the school newspaper, where they became friends.
 After graduating high school, Holkins and Krahulik shared an apartment together.
 Holkins moved to Seattle around 2000.

 His online handle "Tycho Brahe" was named after a Danish astronomer Tycho Brahe.